Updated: Mar 30, 2024

 1. Get the right combination of cards

-As I said, one of the great things about Chase Ultimate Rewards is all of the ways you can earn multiple points per dollar.
+As I said, one of the great things about Chase Ultimate Rewards is how you can earn multiple points per dollar.

 2. Never redeem points for merchandise, gift cards, or cash back